Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 The fee market should arbitrate block space.

-The fee market is, I assume related.
+Now, the fee market is, I assume, related.

 Sanders has added that critics' view of Bitcoin as solely for money ignores its programmable nature, noting that demand for data storage exists.